tise40/tise40/README.md

 - 👋 Hi, I’m @tise40
-- 👀 I’m interested in Leaarning new things
+- 👀 I’m interested in Learning new things
 - 🌱 I’m currently learning Everything the world can over
 - 💞️ I’m looking to collaborate on Making the worlds better
 - 📫 How to reach me tiaseptian@outlook.co.id